View of the Eiffel Tower from the Tour Saint Jacques in Paris

 The tour guide explained it’s easier to have two stops on the way up so people can catch their breath, which I understand, and it is quite dizzying to go up and down a tiny spiral staircase, but they really should give us more time at the top of the roof!

 What I love about the view from the Saint Jacques Tower is how you are basically in the center of Paris and can see all the major monuments around you.
-It’s almost better to go up this tower and get a view of the stunning Notre Dame, as opposed to going up the Notre Dame where you cannot see the cathedral itself!
+It’s better to go up this tower and get a view of the stunning Notre Dame, as opposed to going up the Notre Dame where you cannot see the cathedral itself!

 Square de la Tour Saint-Jacques